 2.14.1 This term applies where members are not informed at the commencement of their tour of duty or rostered shift that they will be required to remain on duty after the tour or shift ends.
-On each of the first four occasions in any week when they work casual overtime, not having been informed at the commencement of the tour or shift that this would be required, the first 30 minutes of such overtime worked is disregarded in calculating the overtime allowance due.
-This disregard applies also to equivalent time off, should they choose time off in lieu of paid overtime.
+The term 'casual overtime' is defined in HOC 40/1994.
+On each of the first four occasions in any week when they work casual overtime, not having been informed at the commencement of the tour or shift that this would be required, the first 30 minutes of such overtime worked is

-2.14.2 In addition, if a member is not informed at the commencement of his/her tour of duty or rostered shift that s/he will be required to remain on duty after their tour or shift ends, and the overtime worked is less than 30 minutes, no allowance is payable.
+- disregarded in calculating the overtime allowance due.
+This disregard applies also to equivalent time off, should they choose time off in lieu of paid overtime. - 2.14.2 In addition, if a member is not informed at the commencement of their tour of duty or rostered shift that they will be required to remain on duty after their tour or shift ends, and the overtime worked is less than 30 minutes, no allowance is payable.